JuliaSmoothOptimizers/Krylov.jl/docs/src/matrix_free.md

 -k^2 \hat{u}_k = \hat{f}_k.
 ```

-By solving for $\hat{u}_k$ and applying the inverse FFT, we can recover the solution $u(x)$ efficiently.
+By solving for $\hat{u}_k$ and applying the IFFT, we can recover the solution $u(x)$ efficiently.

-The inverse FFT (IFFT) is used to convert data from the frequency domain back to the spatial domain.
+The inverse FFT is used to convert data from the frequency domain back to the spatial domain.
-Once the solution in frequency space is obtained by dividing the Fourier coefficients $\hat{f}_k$ by $-k^2$, the IFFT is applied to transform the result back to the original grid points in the spatial domain.
+Once the solution in frequency space is obtained by dividing the Fourier coefficients $\hat{f}_k$ by $-k^2$,
+the IFFT is applied to transform the result back to the original grid points in the spatial domain.

+In some cases, even though the FFT provides an efficient way to apply differential operators (such as the Laplacian)
+in the frequency domain, a direct solution may not be feasible due to complex boundary conditions,
+variable coefficients, or grid irregularities.
+In these situations, the FFT must be coupled with a Krylov method to iteratively solve the problem.

 This example consists of solving the 1D Poisson equation on a periodic domain $[0, 4\pi]$: